Hep-dog/RPi_DHTsensors/README.md

-6. --------------------------------- Useful information  ---------------------------------
+5. --------------------------------- Useful information  ---------------------------------

 	a.
 The frequency of DHT sensors data reading, cited from other people familar with Adafruit_DHT_reader (Link:	www.sopwith.ismellsmoke.net/?p=400)

 		The Adafruit_DHT.read_retry( sensor, pin ) function call will attempt to read data from the sensor 15 times in 2 second intervals.
 It returns as soon as is has valid data.
 This means the function call can take up to 30 seconds to return results.
 After 15 reties it gives up and return None values for the temp and humidity....
 If you need a temp/humi reading more than once or twice a minute, this device is not for you.

 	b.
 About the system logs:

 		Since there will be large log files in the /var/log directory during the influxdb and telegraf running, and the Raspberry Pi system may be stuck due to this reason.
 So the regular cleaning of these files is available by running the script named "Clean_log.py" in Setup dir, and it will be executed day by day with the crontab.

+	c.
+The influxdb database: